Am1029/Mujollari---Liao---Mutua---Hoxha-/README.md

 ## Summary

-This study aims to understand the relationship between renewable energy generation and air quality.
+This study aims to understand the relationship between renewable energy generation and air quality in the United States.
 Due to the constraints of Git uploaded file size, we can not upload all the raw data to the shared repository.
-This repository is thus mainly used to upload processed data and edit project output together.
+This repository is thus mainly used to store the processed data, code used in all stages from data wrangling to analysis, and the project output in the form of a final report.

 ## Investigators